-At break and lunchtime, a child who feels unwell or is injured will first be attended to by the playground supervisor who is pediatric-trained.
-Should the break lunchtime supervisor believe that the injury illness requires further attention then Mrs Wilson or a senior member of staff should be informed.
+At break and lunchtime, a child who feels unwell or is injured will be attended to by the playground supervisor who is paediatric trained.
+Should the break lunchtime supervisor believe that the injury/illness requires further attention the Mrs Wilson or a senior member of staff should be informed.